+There are many ways to increase transit speed and reliability throughout our system to make the bus better and reduce time spent traveling by transit for people riding.
 Improving the speed and reliability of our frequent service network could be implemented at the regional scale, along corridors or at "hot spot" locations.
-Table 3-10 describes the different types of treatments that have the potential to improve reliability.
+Table 3-11 describes the different types of treatments that have the potential to improve reliability that are part of the enhanced transit toolbox.
 Providing transit priority on the roadway and/or at signals that help buses avoid delay and/or bypass traffic mean trips on these routes stay on schedule and/or are faster.
-These features, combined with other preferential treatments, such as covered bus shelters, special lighting, enhanced sidewalks and bicycle facilities, and protected crosswalks, are fundamental to making the Better Bus network function at its highest level.
+These features, combined with other preferential treatments, such as covered bus shelters, special lighting, enhanced sidewalks and bicycle facilities, and protected crosswalks, are fundamental to making the frequent bus network function at its highest level.
+The region should pursue these opportunities as they arise.

-Regional Hotspot Bus on shoulder Dedicated bus lane Transit signal priority and signal improvements Business access and transit (BAT) lane Headway management Intersection queue jump/right turn except bus lane Corridor Transit-only aperture Level boarding Pro-time (peak period only) transit lane All door boarding Multi-modal interactions Bus stop consolidation Curb extension at stops/stations Rolling stock modification Far-side bus stop placement Transit signal priority and signal improvements Street design traffic flow modifications mile to one mile or more apart and serve mobility corridors with the highest travel demand.
-High capacity transit prioritizes transit speed and reliability to connect regional centers with the Central City, link regional centers with each other, and link regional centers to major town centers.
+Regional Hotspot Bus on shoulder Dedicated bus lane Transit signal priority and signal improvements Business access and transit (BAT) lane Headway management Intersection queue jump/right turn except bus lane Corridor Transit-only aperture Level boarding Pro-time (peak period only) transit lane All door boarding Multi-modal interactions Bus stop consolidation Curb extension at stops/stations Rolling stock modification Far-side bus stop placement Transit signal priority and signal improvements Street design traffic flow modifications